 The cityscape at Dealey Plaza is mostly unchanged, and was declared a National Historic Landmark in 1993.
 It’s hard not to be moved looking up at the corner sixth floor window from which Lee Harvey Oswald fired his three shots, seeing the X that marks the spot where JFK was struck by the fatal second bullet and standing on the bank from which Abraham Zapruder took his famous footage.

-Tip: start your visit with the Best Of Dallas Tour
+Tip: start your visit with the Dallas City Highlights Tour